Healthcare Access Impact in Alabama's Rural Areas

 Grant Overview

-Eligibility Criteria for Alabama Applicants to the Grants Supporting Research for Tribal Colleges and Communities
+In Alabama, eligibility for the Grants Supporting Research for Tribal Colleges and Communities encompasses diverse institutions focused on serving Native populations.
+These include:

 Requirements for Application